-It is important to control the fraying!
-If you lose even an eighth of an inch on every edge and still use the required seam allowance, you're going to have a problem with pieces fitting together and with the item being smaller than intended when you are finished.
+It is important to control fraying fabric because if you lose even an eighth of an inch on every edge and still use the required seam allowance, you're going to have a problem fitting pieces together.
+You may even end up with an item that is smaller than intended when you are finished sewing.

 01 of 06